schtauffen/rslox/README.md

 # rslox

-An implementation of the lox programming language bytecode virtual machine in rust.
+Bytecode virtual machine for the Lox programming language written in Rust.

 ## Acknowledgements